AndreasChristensen89/salary_struggle/README.md

 The different types of questions are listed further down below in the Game section where I go more into detail about game design and how ajax is implemented.

-Each interviews ends with either a success message, congratulating you on having passed it, or a message saying "Damn, this could have gone better".
+Each interview ends with either a success message, congratulating you on having passed it, or a message saying "Damn, this could have gone better".

 When a player presses the button to answer a skill question the answer buttons are disabled and animated to disappear.
 A speech bubble then appears with an answer taken from the JS file with all the questions and answers stored.